Chart Color Schemes

 AreaSearch assessment of residential development activity positions Warrnambool - North among the top 25% of areas assessed nationwide

-Additionally, $21.2 million in commercial approvals have been registered this financial year, suggesting balanced commercial development activity.
-Compared to the Rest of Vic., Warrnambool North has slightly more development, at 29.0% above the regional average per person over the five-year period, offering reasonable buyer options while sustaining existing property demand.
-Recent construction comprises 88.0% detached dwellings and 12.0% townhouses or apartments, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+Compared to the rest of Victoria, Warrnambool North has slightly more development activity, with 29.0% above the regional average per person over the five-year period.
+This preserves reasonable buyer options while sustaining existing property demand.
+Recent construction in Warrnambool North comprises 88.0% detached dwellings and 12.0% townhouses or apartments, preserving the area's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
+With around 139 people per dwelling approval, Warrnambool North exhibits characteristics of a growth area.
+Population forecasts indicate that Warrnambool North will gain approximately 6,443 residents by 2041.
+Construction is maintaining a reasonable pace with projected growth; however, as the population increases, buyers may encounter growing competition for available properties.

 Frequently Asked Questions - Development